mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 No paid items to be purchased have been outlined to be required for the purpose of constructing the system.
 Because no purchases have been outlined, and therefore no expenses have been outlined, no budget has been explicitly allocated for this project.

 However, a few potential expenses have been outlined.
 Potential expenses are expenses that are not determined to be necessary for the completion of this project, and therefore their costs and budgets are initially not real expenses.
 However, these potential expenses are considered to become real expenses if certain project circumstances change.
-If any of these potential expenses are ever decided to be purchased for the purpose of this project (i.e., they become real expenses), then their corresponding bugets are to be used to limit spendings on each respective expense.
+If any of these potential expenses are ever decided to be purchased for the purpose of this project (i.e., they become real expenses), then their corresponding budgets are to be used to limit spending on each respective expense.

 The table below describes these potential expenses.
 | Item            | Purpose                              | Budget (NZD)       |